glaspe/sidecoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `scarycoind` for your own use.
+You can ignore this section if you are building `sidecoind` for your own use.

-scarycoind/scarycoin-cli binaries are not included in the Scarycoin-Qt.app bundle.
+sidecoind/sidecoin-cli binaries are not included in the Sidecoin-Qt.app bundle.

-If you are building `scarycoind` or `Scarycoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `sidecoind` or `Sidecoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: